fablabbrighton/digital-fabrication-module/docs/_colophon/publishing-to-multiple-servers.md

 `**/.DS_Store` should match macOS’s `.DS_Store` files whichever directory they’re in.

 And then I followed the same procedure to remove these already-committed files from the repo.

+**Update:** of course you can't remove the `Gemfile` and perhaps not `Gemfile.lock` or `.sass-cache`, or Jekyll won't run locally, so I ended up putting these back in the repo, and removing these lines from .`gitignore`

 ### 2. GitHub Pages